paytonrules/paytonrules.github.io/software-development/_posts/2015-01-13-how-to-learn-tdd.markdown

 title: The Path to Learning TDD
 ---

 It's a common refrain.
-You've heard about TDD ard about it and you want to learn, but when you try to apply it to an actual project you can't see how to do it.
+You've heard about TDD and about it and you want to learn, but when you try to apply it to an actual project you can't see how to do it.
 For example see [this question](http://www.reddit.com/r/dotnet/comments/2nnlnv/what_is_the_best_way_to_learn_tdd/) on reddit or heck the premise of [my website](http://paytonrules.com).

 Fortunately it's not that hard to learn TDD, to the point where you'll no longer be worried about getting "good at TDD" but will move in to "good at software" in a few weeks.
 If you completed this program you wouldn't be an expert, but you'd be able to apply Test Driven Development to your projects and see benefits.